 Over time, your dopamine system may be less reactive to the substance or activity that used to cause a big rush.
 For example, someone might need to consume more of a drug to achieve the same effects that a smaller amount used to provide.

-Experts also believe that a dysfunction of the dopamine system plays a role in:
+Besides Parkinson’s disease, experts also believe that a dysfunction of the dopamine system plays a role in:

 In a 2014 review, serotonin was also linked to several other conditions, including: